Seed Fund for Community Events

 What can the money be spent on?

-Anything that is of reasonable benefit to your festival – from venue space to technical equipment rental, printing costs, supplies, a Zoom webinar subscription for your online events, guest travel expenses, refreshments for your crew and other volunteer expenses... the list is endless!
+Anything that is of reasonable benefit to your event – from venue space to technical equipment rental, printing costs, advertising, supplies, a Zoom webinar subscription for your online events, guest travel expenses, refreshments for your crew and other volunteer expenses... the list is endless!
 Our preference is to cover expenses within your local community, so that funds will have a direct benefit there.

 What am I expected to report on and when?